 Do you need to hire a Realtor experienced with Trust Sales?

 As the Trustee, the choice is yours to make.
 However, hiring a traditional Realtor who is not versed in the intricate details of Los Angeles trust sales typically results in higher attorney’s fees.
 Consider that the more involved your attorney is in overlooking your Realtor’s preparation of the contract and disclosures, the higher the legal fees.

 The duties of trustees when selling Los Angeles real estate and distributing the Trust’s assets can be complex.
 Some Trust sales are more contentious than others.

 Harb & Co.
 Closed Escrow: Selling Income Property

 Her mother had owned income property for decades, and in addition, most of the building was occupied by long-term tenants.
 Rents never rose until the long-term tenants vacated.
 Therefore, she was pulled between the tenants and her siblings in many directions.

 Real Estate Terminology – Probates, Living Trusts, Conservatorships

-A glossary of common probate terms
+A glossary of standard probate terms